hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_custom_domain.html.markdown

 * `deployment_status` -

-* `domain_validation_state` - Provisioning substate shows the progress of custom HTTPS enabling/disabling process step by step.
-DCV stands for DomainControlValidation.
+* `domain_validation_state` - Provisioning substate shows the progress of custom HTTPS enabling/disabling process.

-* `profile_name` - The name of the profile which holds the domain.
+* `cdn_frontdoor_profile_name` - The name of the Frontdoor Profile which holds the domain.

 * `provisioning_state` - Provisioning status